 The public offering price of our common shares is substantially higher than the as adjusted net tangible book value per common share.
 Therefore, if you purchase units in this offering, you will pay a price per common share that substantially exceeds our as adjusted net tangible book value per common share after this offering.
 To the extent outstanding options are exercised, you will incur further dilution.
-Assuming no pre-funded warrants are sold in this offering and excluding the common shares issuable upon exercise of the Series A warrants and Series B warrants being offered in this offering, you will experience immediate dilution of \$0.30 per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the public offering price.
+Based on the public offering price of \$1.21 per common share unit, assuming no pre-funded warrants are sold in this offering and excluding the common shares issuable upon exercise of the warrants being offered in this offering, you will experience immediate dilution of \$0.65 per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the public offering price.
 See "Dilution."

-In addition, to the extent that outstanding stock options or warrants (including the exercise of any pre-funded warrants, Series A warrants or Series B warrants) have been or may be exercised or other shares issued, you may experience further dilution.
+In addition, to the extent that outstanding stock options or warrants (including the exercise of any pre-funded warrants or warrants) have been or may be exercised or other shares issued, you may experience further dilution.

-The exercise price of the pre-funded warrants, Series A warrants and Series B warrants offered by this prospectus will not be adjusted for certain dilutive events.
+The exercise price of the pre-funded warrants and warrants offered by this prospectus will not be adjusted for certain dilutive events.

-The exercise price of the pre-funded warrants, the Series A warrants and the Series B warrants offered by this prospectus is subject to adjustment for certain events, including, but not limited to, certain issuances of capital stock, options, convertible securities and other securities.
-However, the exercise prices will not be adjusted for dilutive issuances of securities considered "excluded securities" and there may be transactions or occurrences that may adversely affect the market price of our common shares or the market value of such prefunded warrants, Series A warrants and Series B warrants without resulting in an adjustment of the exercise prices of such pre-funded warrants, Series A warrants or Series B warrants.
+The exercise price of the pre-funded warrants and warrants offered by this prospectus is subject to adjustment for certain events, including, but not limited to, certain issuances of capital stock, options, convertible securities and other securities.
+However, the exercise prices will not be adjusted for dilutive issuances of securities considered "excluded securities" and there may be transactions or occurrences that may adversely affect the market price of our common shares or the market value of such pre-funded warrants and warrants without resulting in an adjustment of the exercise prices of such pre-funded warrants.